 Joint scientific publications in international journals are to present the knowledge acquired to date along with the new insights acquired into the growth conditions preferred by C. libani.
 The results of the pilot study are summarised in a report.
 This is the basis for the creation of an extended working group that is developing a project proposal for a forest ecological and economic evaluation of tree species in the eastern Mediterranean region with a view to determining their forestation potential throughout Europe.

-Laying of mature cedar cones for seed extraction in Elmali © Akkin Semerci
+Mature cedar cones for seed extraction © Akkin Semerci

 Collection of cedar wood in Elmali © Akkin Semerci